NewsNation Poll: Voters' trust in Biden, health officials eroding

-(NewsNation Now) — President Joe Biden will address an American public today that dislikes how he’s handed the pandemic, deeply distrusts him and his top health advisers, and in its own way is moving on; they now think inflation is a bigger problem than COVID-19, according to new research by NewsNation.
+(NewsNation Now) — President Joe Biden will address an American public Thursday that dislikes how he’s handled the pandemic, deeply distrusts him and his top health advisers and in its own way is moving on; they now think inflation is a bigger problem than COVID-19, according to new research by NewsNation.

-This NewsNation poll of 1,000 registered voters, completed this week by Decision Desk HQ, also revealed this: More than half of the country thinks the pandemic will never end.
+This NewsNation/Decision Desk HQ poll of 1,000 registered voters, completed this week by Decision Desk HQ, also revealed this: More than half of the country thinks the pandemic will never end.

 “What’s going on there is called COVID fatigue,” said Robert L. Murphy, a professor of infectious diseases at Northwestern University and the executive director of the Robert J. Havey, MD Institute for Global Health.
-Murphy did not help with the NewsNation poll, but reviewed its findings in advance for this article.
+Murphy did not help with the NewsNation/Decision Desk HQ poll, but reviewed its findings in advance for this article.

 “People are just tired of COVID,” Murphy said.
 “They’re tired of living with it.
 They’re tired of the restrictions, they are tired of the problems, and they’re just basically numb to the idea of COVID.
 Many people have just turned it off.”

 Still, many Americans remain very worried about COVID-19.
-Nearly 80 percent said the virus concerns them and 78 percent worry about new variants, according to the NewsNation poll.
+Nearly 80 percent said the virus concerns them and 78 percent worry about new variants, according to the NewsNation/Decision Desk HQ poll.

-But even as President Biden plans this morning to discuss his administration’s response to the COVID-19 surge, he faces a very skeptical and frustrated public, according to the NewsNation research:
+But even as Biden plans Thursday morning to discuss his administration’s response to the COVID-19 surge, he faces a very skeptical and frustrated public, according to the NewsNation research:

-- Nearly 55 percent of respondents disapprove of the President Biden’s handling of the pandemic, while 45 percent approve.
+- Nearly 55 percent of respondents disapprove of the president’s handling of the pandemic, while 45 percent approve.

 - Almost 52 percent of voters think the pandemic will never end, while 41 percent believe it will end in six months to a year.
 Seven percent think the pandemic is already over.